Three Peaks Challenge Ltd logo

 Plan Your Yorkshire Three Peaks Challenge

-The Yorkshire Three Peaks is a classic British hill walk — a 24-mile circular route through the stunning Yorkshire Dales, summiting three iconic peaks in under 12 hours.
-Unlike the National Three Peaks, no driving is required during the challenge itself, making it ideal for self-organised groups.
+The Yorkshire Three Peaks is a 24-mile circular route through the Yorkshire Dales, summiting three peaks in under 12 hours for many groups.
+Unlike the National Three Peaks, no driving is required during the challenge itself.

 Prefer a guided event?

-Our Open Yorkshire Three Peaks includes professional guides, checkpoints with hot food, and full support — £80 per person.
+Our Guided Yorkshire Three Peaks includes professional guides, checkpoints with hot food, and full support - £80 per person.

 View Guided Dates